395t/review-assignments/_summaries/devlin2018bert_1.md

 ---

 ### BERT: Bidirectional Encoder Representation from Transformers
 BERT is a simple and empirically powerful model that achieves state of the art results in a variety of both token and sentence level tasks.
-Its simplicity comes from only minimal changes needed to be done to use the model in separate tasks and its strength comes from its ability to look at text bidirectionally and pre-training that generates SOTA results when fine-tuned in a whole range of tasks.
+Its simplicity comes from only minimal changes needed to be done to use the model for separate tasks and its strength comes from its ability to look at text bidirectionally and pre-training that generates SOTA results when fine-tuned in a whole range of tasks.
+In addition to fine-tuning, BERT's pre-training can also be used for feature-based approaches in which task-specific models use BERT's representations as extra features (similar to ELMo).

 <p align="center"> <img src="devlin2018bert_1_a.png" height="300"/> </p>